Redirect domain to https & www but subdomain non-www

 RewriteCond %{HTTP_HOST} ^www\.sub\.example\.com$

-First, if you are using WordPress refresh permalinks.
+First, if you’re using WordPress, refresh your permalinks.

-- Go to settings then click on Permalinks
+• Go to settings and click on Permalinks.

-Clear the CACHE everywhere, not only in your browser but also in cache plugin if you have any, on the server in CDN etc. The path from WordPress to the visitor browser must be clean.
+Clear the cache thoroughly, not just in your browser but also in any caching plugins, on the server, through a CDN, and so on.
+The path from WordPress to the visitor’s browser should be clean.